addumb/addumb.github.io/_posts/2009-10-21-n00b-tip-3-rsync-gotchas.md

   first_name: ''
   last_name: ''
 ---
+description: rsync trailing slashes are tricky.
+Always use them for existing directories, always omit them to create new ones at the destination.

 Use rsync a lot?
 Do you use it just infrequently enough to have to check the man page every time?
 Me too.
 I always have trouble with out it interprets trailing slashes on paths.

  * Copy entire directory to remote parent directory: